Welcome to Classical Academy High School

 Robotics

-Band/Advanced Band The Caiman Corps is a fully-featured instrumental music program that performs at pep rallies, home football games, and local and state competitions.
-In the Winter and Spring, the program shifts to a combination of Jazz Band and Symphonic Orchestra programming.
-The band is offered as a performing arts class during the school day.
-Members are encouraged to explore a variety of instruments and are welcome to participate, regardless of their previous experience.
+The Caiman Corps is a dynamic instrumental music program that performs at school events, pep rallies, football games, and regional competitions.
+Throughout the year, students also have opportunities to participate in performances by the Jazz Band and Symphonic Orchestra.
+Band is offered as a performing arts course during the school day, and students of all experience levels are encouraged to participate and explore a variety of instruments.

-Choir The Caiman Choir Singers learn music reading, vocal techniques, and performance concepts and participate in performances and concerts throughout the year.
-This program is open to students from both CAHS campuses.
+The Caiman Choir provides students with opportunities to develop vocal technique, music reading skills, and stage performance experience.
+Choir students participate in concerts and performances throughout the year while building confidence, creativity, and collaboration through music.
+The program is open to students from both CAHS campuses.

 Visual and Performing Arts